Find Affordable College Courses

 $9,732 Average Tuition & Fees

-With a ranking of #10, Youngstown State University did quite well on this year’s best value schools for business/managerial economics students.
-Youngstown State University is a fairly large public school located in the small city of Youngstown.
+Youngstown State University did quite well in this year’s ranking of the best value schools for business/managerial economics students.
+It came in at #10 on the list.
+Youngstown State University is a large public school located in the city of Youngstown.

 Out-of-state tuition fees for undergraduate students at Youngstown State University are $9,732 per year.